digidotcom/xbee-java/examples/io/LocalDIOSample/ReadMe.txt

   This is a sample Java application to show how to set and read XBee digital lines of the device attached to the serial/USB port of your PC.

-  The application configures two IO lines of the XBee device, one as digital input (button) and the other one as digital output (LED).
+  The application configures two IO lines of the XBee device, one as a digital input (button) and the other as a digital output (LED).
 Then, the application reads the status of the input line periodically and updates the output to follow the input.

-  Therefore while the push button is pressed the LED should be lighting.
+  While the push button is pressed the LED should be lighting.

   Files